FAQS

 I understand that touch hunger is a big issue in our society, and not everyone who could benefit from a professional session has a lot of money to spare.
 If that applies to you, I hear you and I care.

-If you have any mobility issues or other access issues that would prevent you coming along to my usual venue, please get in touch and we can talk about other options.
+If you have any mobility issues or other access issues that would prevent you coming to my usual venue, please get in touch and we can talk about other options.